Parabolic dynamics and Anisotropic Banach spaces

 which, by the same argument as before, is uniformly bounded.
 Integrating \eqref{eq:homology2} along the flow, yields, for all $t\in\bR$,

-The Lemma follows remembering \eqref{eq:nt-bound} and taking the limit $T\to\infty$. \end{proof} As discussed in the introduction Lemma \ref{lem:cob-prelim} implies that $g$ is a measurable coboundary.
-To study its regularity we must investigate the regularity of $\overline H_{t}(g)$.
-We will discuss only the first derivative, see Remark \ref{rem:low-reg} for a discussion of this choice.
-Unfortunately, before getting to the real proof, we need to collect some technical facts.
+The Lemma follows remembering \eqref{eq:nt-bound} and taking the limit $T\to\infty$. \end{proof} To study the coboundary regularity we will investigate the regularity of $\oH_{t}(g)$.
+In reality, we will investigate only the first derivative, see Remark \ref{rem:low-reg} for a discussion of this choice.